What is the feed-in tariff?

 When it was first launched, the FIT rate for solar PV was very generous: 43.3p per kWh of electricity produced.
-But owing to its success and the decreasing cost of solar panels, feed-in tariff rates (for new installations only) have since been cut.
+But owing to its success and the decreasing cost of solar panels, feed-in tariff rates (for new installations only) were gradually cut.

 The tariffs were more than halved to 12.92p per kWh in August 2012.
 From January 2016, the solar feed-in tariff was cut by a further 65% to 4.39p per kWh, and has been cut again since.

-The current rates mean that the number of years it will take to recoup solar installation costs will be a lot longer.
+The most recent rates mean that the number of years it will take to recoup solar installation costs will be a lot longer.
 The payback time of solar panels with the most recent FIR rate is now closer to the full 25 years of the system’s life.